jblang/TMS9918A/examples/README.md

 # TMS9918A Example Programs

 Here I provide assembly and C libraries for use with my TMS9918A video card.
+They have been tested using my TMS9918A card with Steve Cousin's [SC126](https://smallcomputercentral.wordpress.com/sc126-z180-motherboard-rc2014/) Z180 motherboard, with Spencer Owen's [RC2014 Zed](https://www.tindie.com/products/semachthemonkey/rc2014-zed-homebrew-z80-computer-kit/) kit, and with my own [z80ctrl](https://github.com/jblang/z80ctrl) board.
+The demos will automatically detect the TMS9918A on common ports (ColecoVision on 0xBE, MSX on 0x98, Sord M5 on 0x10, or Tatung Einstein on 0x8).
+The demos also auto-detect a Z180 processor and some demos use the enhanced features the Z180 provides.

-I have also tried to come up with fun ways to demonstrate the various aspects of programming the TMS9918A video chip in the various examples.
+I have tried to come up with fun ways to demonstrate the various aspects of programming the TMS9918A video chip in the various examples.

 ## Libraries

 ### Assembly

-- `tms.asm`: Reusable TMS9918A library; used by all the examples.
+- `tms.asm`: Reusable TMS9918A library.
+- `z180.asm`: Reusable Z180 library.
+- `utility.asm`: Resuable BDOS and utility library.
 - `tmsfont.asm`: 6x8 bitmap font for use in text mode.

 ### C